sumbach/modern-cljs/doc/tutorial-17.md

                       (format "%.2f" (double (calculate quantity price tax discount)))))
 ```

-However, as we saw in the [Tutorial 15 - It's better to be safe than
+However, as we saw in [Tutorial 15 - Better Safe Than
-sorry (Part 2) - ][4], we can easily break the `shoppingForm` by just
+Sorry (Part 2)][4], we can easily break the `shoppingForm` by just
 entering a value that is not a number, because the `calculate`
 function is only able to deal with stringified numbers.

 ![ServerNullPointer][5]

 To start fixing this bug, we introduced form validators and we made
-them portable from CLJ to CLJS by simply using the `:crossovers`
+them portable from CLJ to CLJS by simply using the `lein-cljsbuild` plugin `:crossovers`
-feature of the `lein-cljsbuild` plugin.
+feature.
 With the intent of covering as
-many as possible usages for the Shopping Form, we then
+many possible usages for the Shopping Form, we then
-introduced unit testing and, thanks to the [cljx][19] lib, we made
+introduced unit testing and, thanks to [cljx][19], we made
-them portable too from CLJ to CLJS.
+them portable from CLJ to CLJS, too.

-## Code Refactoring again
+## Code refactoring, again

-All this work it's not useful at all without injecting the form
+All this work is not useful at all without injecting the form
-validators in the form they are intended to validate.
+validators into the form they are intended to validate.
 To reach this
 goal we need to refactor the code again.

 ## Step One - The middle man

 Instead of directly associating the `POST "/shopping` request with the
-corresponding `shopping` Enlive template, we are going to intermediate
+`shopping` Enlive template, we are going to introduce
-the latter with a new function which passes the result of the
-validators to it.
+a new function, passing the validation results to it.

-Open the `shopping.clj` source file from the
+Open `shopping.clj` from the
-`src/clj/modern-cljs/templates` directory and modify it as follows.
+`src/clj/modern_cljs/templates` directory and modify it as follows.

 ```clj
 (ns modern-cljs.templates.shopping